• Skip to primary navigation

 One of the most popular Middle Eastern salads which you will find in every Mezze in this part of the world is Tabbouleh and I am sharing its recipe in today's post.

-Tabbouleh got it's name from the Arabic word 'Taabil' which means to season or spice.
+Tabbouleh got its name from the Arabic word 'Taabil' which means to season or spice.

 This easy vegan salad is made by mixing cooked bulgur with chopped herbs, cucumber, and tomatoes.